rcknight/rich-knight.com/_posts/2015-05-11-preserving-lightroom-edits-in-photos-app.md

 ![Creating a smart collection with edited pictures](/images/lightroom-migration/1.jpg)

-After that, a quick `Edit -> Select All` in the grid view followed by `File -> Export` with the settings below will place an identically named JPEG in the same folder as each original.
+After that, a quick `Edit -> Select All` in the grid view, followed by `File -> Export` with the settings below will place an identically named JPEG in the same folder as each original.

 ![Exporting edited images](/images/lightroom-migration/2.jpg)